Shearer's point process, the hard-sphere model and a continuum Lov\'asz Local Lemma

 \subsection{The hard-sphere model}

-There is another simple PP with a $1$-hard-core related to the function $\GfSymbol$.
-It is the \emph{hard-sphere model}, a Markov PP with range $1$ interaction~\cite[Section 1.2.2]{Ruelle__StatisticalMechanics_RigorousResults__Ben_1969}.
-The distribution of the hard-sphere model $\HardSphereM$ in a \emph{finite volume} $B\in\BorelXBounded$ and with \emph{fugacity} $M\in\MeasuresBoundedX$ and empty boundary conditions is given by the following probability on a measurable subset $E$ of configurations:
+Another simple $1$-hard-core PP related to the function $\GfSymbol$ is the \emph{hard-sphere model}.
+It is a Markov PP with the most repulsive range $1$ interaction~\cite[Section 1.2.2]{Ruelle__StatisticalMechanics_RigorousResults__Ben_1969}.
+A common visualisation of the hard-sphere model is as a collection of non-overlapping open spheres with radius $1/2$ representing the hard cores of atoms.